 Too often, meetings are a huge time waster.
-Mainly because not everyone will be directly concerned by all topics.
+Mainly because not everyone will be directly concerned with all topics.
 But just talking to your colleagues via chat or a chain of emails is not the way to go if you want to ensure everyone is doing their work the right way.

 If you’re looking for the answer to help you solve this issue, check out my comprehensive article on this topic to hold a super productive meeting.